 “For why is it an evil to have been educated, and to have studied the best opinions, and to have both the reality and appearance of wisdom?
 What hindrance does this offer to the knowledge of God?
 Why should it not rather be an assistance, and a means by which one might be better able to arrive at the truth?”
-(Excerpts from Contra Celsus by Origen, book 3 Chapter 59).
-Celsus, a contemporary, clearly realized their reasoning was irrational.
+(Excerpts from Contra Celsus by Origen, book 3 Chapter 59.)

 Tertullian lacked common sense, was a lazy thinker, justified his own ignorance using religion, and thought he could invent facts to advertise an agenda.

 Eusebius is notorious as the author of numerous falsehoods.
-He probably created the “Testimonium Flavianum” and forged a letter in Jesus’ name.
+He probably created the “Testimonium Flavianum,” a passage in the writing of Josephus that refers to Christ, and forged a letter in Jesus’ name.
 He admitted on at least two occasions that he was less than honest:

 He wrote of a man who was tortured until his body